Ellioty15/Elliot_2025/README.md

 GitHub Pages can be customized by the blogger to support computer science learnings as the student works through the pathway of using Javascript, Python/Flask, Java/Spring.

+## Introduction to this project
+This repository powers the personal website of Elliot Yang, a high school student documenting his academic, creative, and personal development throughout the 2024–2025 school year.
+It includes a wide range of content—from coding projects and interactive dashboards to study notes and blog-style reflections—all designed to showcase growth, curiosity, and initiative.

+Explore the different sections of the site:

+Blogs – Personal reflections, challenges, and takeaways from school and life.

+Projects – Hands-on coding work, dashboards, and experiments.

+Notes – Academic notes and summaries or AP CSP
 ## Student Requirements

 Del Norte HS students will be required to review their personal GitHub Pages at each midterm and final.
 This review will contain a compilation of personal work performed within each significant grading period.